kuraga/rotorjs/example/README.md

 This is a [RotorJS](https://github.com/kuraga/rotorjs) application example.

-It uses a default RotorJS middleware and is ES5-browsers compatible.
+It uses a default RotorJS middleware and is ES2015-compatible.

 ## Usage